 4442.8 (Cont.)
 APPLICABLE TO SPECIFIC SERVICES 01-97

-.
-Computation of Expenditures for Individuals With a Particular Illness or Condition.--For a waiver that applies only to individuals with a particular illness or condition who are inpatients of, or require the level of care provided in, hospitals, NFs, or ICFs/MR, you may determine the average per capita expenditures that would have been made in a waiver year for these individuals under the State plan separately from the expenditures for other individuals in the affected hospitals, NFs, or ICFs/MR. That is, for waivers directed at any specified group, you may make expenditure estimates specific to that group of patients who are inpatients of Medicaid certified hospitals, NFs, or ICFs/MR distinguished by illness or condition, regardless of the costs for those inpatients in the respective certified facilities.
-While this method may be used, you are not precluded from using the usual method of estimating average per capita expenditures, e.g., include the of all Medicaid recipients.
+6. Computation of Expenditures for Individuals With a Particular Illness or Condition.--For a waiver that applies only to individuals with a particular illness or condition who are inpatients of, or require the level of care provided in, hospitals, NFs, or ICFs/MR, you may determine the average per capita expenditures that would have been made in a waiver year for these individuals under the State plan separately from the expenditures for other individuals in the affected hospitals, NFs, or ICFs/MR. That is, for waivers directed at any specified group, you may make expenditure estimates specific to that group of patients who are inpatients of Medicaid certified hospitals, NFs, or ICFs/MR distinguished by illness or condition, regardless of the costs for those inpatients in the respective certified facilities.
+While this method may be used, you are not precluded from using the usual method of estimating average per capita expenditures, e.g., include the cost of all Medicaid recipients.
 AIDS or AIDS related conditions are examples of a particular illness or diagnosis, while chronic mental illness or ventilator dependency are considered examples of conditions.

 This provision applies to current inpatients of Medicaid certified facilities and is effective for new waivers and renewals of waivers approved on or after October 21, 1986.
 Previously, under the authority of §9502(d) of COBRA (P.L.
 99-272), the use of other than statewide data was restricted to the physically disabled and was effective for services furnished on or after August 13, 1981.
 The COBRA provision was superseded by §9411(a)(3) of OBRA 1986 (P.L.
 99-509) which expanded the authority to use less than statewide data for individuals with a particular illness or condition who are deinstitutionalized.
 Section 8437 of the Technical and Miscellaneous Revenue Act of 1988 (P.L.
 99-5009) further expanded the OBRA 1986 provision by clarifying that less than statewide data may be used for waivers serving individuals with a particular illness or condition who are inpatients in or who would require the level of care in a hospital, NF, or ICF/MR. This provision is effective for waiver applications submitted before, on, or after November 10, 1988, the date of enactment of the Technical and Miscellaneous Revenue Act of 1988.

-Effect of the Preadmission Screening Requirement on Cost Estimates.--For waivers serving individuals with mental retardation or a related condition, you may revise your per capita cost estimates to take into account increases in ICF/MR resulting from implementation of the preadmission screening requirement.
-It is expected that increased costs resulting from the preadmission screening requirement affect your .
-This provision is effective for expenditures made on or after January 1, 1989.
+7. Effect of the Preadmission Screening Requirement on Cost Estimates.--For waivers serving individuals with mental retardation or a related condition, you may revise your per capita cost estimates to take into account increases in ICF/MR costs resulting from implementation of the preadmission screening requirement.
+It is expected that increased costs resulting from the preadmission screening requirement affect your estimate of formula value G. This provision is effective for expenditures made on or after January 1, 1989.
 Any revisions to your per capita expenditure estimates for this purpose must be made through the usual amendment process.

 4442.9 Annual Report - Assurance and Documentation.--

 A. Assurance.--Include the assurance that annually the agency will provide HCFA with information on the waiver's impact.
-The information must be consistent with a data collection plan designed by HCFA (currently Forms HCFA 372 ) and must address the waiver's impact on:
+The information must be consistent with a data collection plan designed by HCFA (currently Forms HCFA 372 and/or 372(S)) and must address the waiver's impact on:

 1. The type, amount, and cost of services provided under the State plan; and